angelodian/angelodian.github.io/it/publications.md

 ## Articoli su rivista

+Hajek, J., Dian, A., Ford, C., Stevens, M., & Margetts, A. (2025).
+Saliba-Logea. *Journal of the International Phonetic Association.*

 De Iacovo, V., Dian, A., & Hajek, J. (2025).
 The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica, 82*(5). https://doi.org/10.1515/phon-2025-0012

 Dian, A., Hajek, J., & Fletcher, J. (2024).
 Cross-regional patterns of obstruent voicing and gemination: The case of Roman and Veneto Italian. *Languages, 9*(12), 383. https://doi.org/10.3390/languages9120383

 Dian, A., Hajek, J., & Fletcher, J. (In review).
 The acoustic realization of intervocalic /v/ and /vː/ in Italian: Evidence of articulatory variability. *Journal of the International Phonetic Association.*

-Hajek, J., Dian, A., Ford, C., Stevens, M., & Margetts, A. (Forthcoming).
-Saliba-Logea. *Journal of the International Phonetic Association.*

 ---

 ## Atti di conferenza

+Dian A, Burroni F. (2026).
+The 'evanescent /l/' in Venetan: a preliminary EMA study.
+In Herrero de Haro, A., Repede, D. & Naciri-Azzouz.
+A. (eds.) *International Conference on Phonetic Variation: Book of Abstracts*, pp. 186-188.

 Dian, A., Hajek, J., & Fletcher, J. (Forthcoming).
 ‘Che ro[b(b)]a!’ – Durational patterns of word-medial intervocalic /b dʒ/ across three regional varieties of Italian.
 In *Proceedings of AISV 2025*, Urbino, Italy.